 Axos also offers CD accounts for a $1,000 minimum deposit, with terms ranging from three to 60 months.
 Its IRA products allow for high returns, with interest compounded daily.

-Standard CDs include the 24-month CD, which comes with no monthly fees and earns 2.48% APY.
-The 36-month CD has the highest rate at 2.55% APY.
-Although neither CD will cost you monthly fees, you do need a $10,000 minimum opening deposit, and you are subject to penalty fees for early withdrawal.
+Additionally, the bank’s standard CDs include the 24-month CD, which comes with no monthly fees and earns the bank’s highest rate offered at APY.
+Although CDs will not cost you monthly fees, you do need a $1,000 minimum opening deposit, and you are subject to penalty fees for early withdrawal.

-BankDirect’s Regular Savings Account also has no fees and requires a minimum of $100 to open an account.
-Customers are allowed to make four ATM withdrawals outside of their network — they will be reimbursed up to $2.50 per transaction, per statement cycle — so you don’t have to worry too much about which ATM you use.
-Although this account earns a modest 0.10% APY, the interest is compounded daily and paid on collected balances.
+Texas Capital Bank’s Consumer Savings account also has no fees and requires a minimum of $100 to open an account.
+Although this account earns a more modest APY, the interest is compounded daily and paid on collected balances.

-Ally Bank was named the best online bank of 2018 by GOBankingRates.
+Ally Bank was named one of the best online banks of 2023 by GOBankingRates.
 Online banks offer fee-free perks that make banking convenient without having to visit a brick-and-mortar location.
-Also, Ally’s Online Savings Account earns 2.00% APY.
+Also, Ally’s Online Savings Account earns APY.